These 3 ingredient cashew cups are a great option for a quick treat! And at less than 150 calories per piece, they are a healthy option too.

 They don’t need baking and are great for snacks on the go or for an easy packed lunch treat.

-The ingredients you need to make them are:
+The ingredients you need to make these 3 ingredient cashew cups are:

 - Cashews